a16z-infra/ai-town/README.md

 From then on you can run it from the commandline.
 Or you can compile it from source and run it (see above).

-To develop against the cloud-hosted version, change the package.json scripts to use `convex ...` instead of `just convex ...`.

 ### 3. To run a local LLM, download and run [Ollama](https://ollama.com/).

 You can leave the app running or run `ollama serve`.